shu223/BlockchainSwift/README.md

 [Learn Blockchains by Building One – Hacker Noon](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)

-Unfortunately, I haven't implemented all yet such as PoW, Consensus, etc.
+Unfortunately, I haven't completed the implemention.
+The "Consensus" part is missing.

 ## How to build